lblancher/QlikWebServiceFramework/README.md

 A Java framework for Proxy'ing requests between Qlikview and a Web Service

-This maven project creates a simple framework that can be added to allow of Qlikview to connect to many different Web Services.
+This maven project creates a simple framework that can be added to allow Qlikview to connect to many different Web Services.

 There are currently a couple connectors embeded.
 I have create a proxy connector for Infusionsoft with DataCount and DataQuery URLS.